yugabyte/yugabyte-db/docs/content/preview/explore/change-data-capture/using-logical-replication/yugabytedb-connector-properties.md

 ##### publication.name

-The name of the YugabyteDB publication created for streaming changes when using pgoutput.
+The name of the YugabyteDB publication created for streaming changes when using `pgoutput`.

 This publication is created at start-up if it does not already exist and it includes all tables.
 Debezium then applies its own include/exclude list filtering, if configured, to limit the publication to change events for the specific tables of interest.
 The connector user must have superuser permissions to create this publication, so it is usually preferable to create the publication before starting the connector for the first time.

 If the publication already exists, either for all tables or configured with a subset of tables, Debezium uses the publication as it is defined.

-Default: dbz_publication
+Default: `dbz_publication`

 ##### database.hostname